Tejasgow/Netflix-/README.md

 # Netflix-

-I developed a responsive Netflix-themed webpage using HTML, CSS, and JavaScript.
+I developed a responsive Netflix-themed webpage using HTML and CSS.

 ## Features